sensu/sensu-docs/content/sensu-go/6.9/operations/control-access/rbac.md

 name         |
 -------------|------
-description  | Name of the user resource or group resource to bind in the role binding or cluster role binding. required     | true type         | String example      | {{< language-toggle >}}
+description  | Name of the user resource or group resource to bind in the role binding or cluster role binding.{{% notice note %}}**NOTE**: If you are using Active Directory (AD) or Lightweight Directory Access Protocol (LDAP) authentication, names of users and groups are case-sensitive.
+The user and group names listed in the cluster role binding configuration must exactly match the user and group names the authentication provider returns to the Sensu backend.
+{{% /notice %}}
+required     | true
+type         | String
+example      | {{< language-toggle >}}